 6. Focus on the Needs of Other People

-While it is human nature to feel absorbed by our own problems at times, we can end up turning a blind eye to the needs of others when we become wrapped up in our own issues.
+While it is human nature to feel absorbed by our own problems at times.
+We feel like the world revolves around us.
+We can end up turning a blind eye to the needs of anyone else when we become wrapped up in our own issues.

 Whether we’re dedicating time to charitable work or simply listening more closely to what our friends have to say about their problems, making a conscious effort to empathize with other people can be a great way to develop an attitude of humility.

 For many of us, asking for help is almost something of a taboo.
 Indeed, when we’ve been raised to believe that asking for help from others is a sign of weakness, we’ll often go it alone when we hit a bad patch in life, just like everyone else.